-In the New York Times this week there was a piece on the importance of talking with your parents about their financial affairs.
-We couldn't agree more.
+The New York Times ran a piece on the importance of talking with your parents about their financial affairs.

 Talking to your family—whether parents talking to children, or children talking to parents—is one of the most important things we can do to prepare ourselves for the future.

 Financial, legal, and medical issues are going to come up for all of us.
 Knowing what mom or dad wants, and having those wishes spelled out in legal documents, not only relieves adult children of a huge burden, but also ensures that parents' financial and medical instructions are followed in the way they want.